 If my employer didn't withhold any taxes, what do I need to file?

-If you're an employee, your employer should withhold federal taxes.
-This depends on the allowances you claimed on W-4.
-They should also withhold Medicare and Social Security (FICA) taxes.
+- If you're an employee, your employer should withhold federal taxes.
+This depends on the allowances you claimed on your W-4.
+They should also withhold Medicare and Social Security (FICA) taxes:

-If your employer didn't withhold your FICA taxes correctly, ask that those amounts be withheld.
+- If your employer didn't withhold your FICA taxes correctly, ask that those amounts be withheld.
 Both you and your employer are responsible for the unpaid amounts.
-You can file Form 8919: Uncollected Social Security and Medicare Tax on Wages to report your share of the uncollected FICA taxes.

 - If you were an employee but your employer is treating you as an independent contractor, you can file these:

 - Form SS-8: Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding